Malin Lagerlöf

-Biography
+Life and career

 She was born in 1968 in Lidingö.
 She is the youngest of five born to a civil engineer father and a homemaker mother.
 She wrote Baby Jane, which premiered at Stockholm City Theater in 1993.
 Another of her plays, I badhuset, was shown at Storsjöteatern the following year.
 Lagerlöf wrote Fången på fyren, a play about Swedish Maritime Administration whistleblower and scapegoat Anders Ahlmark.
 It premiered in 1995 at Gothenburg City Theater, with direction by Eva Dahlman.

 For Breaking Out (1999), she was nominated for the Guldbagge Award for Best Screenplay.
 She was the screenwriter for Miffo (2003), directed by Daniel Lind Lagerlöf.
 The film received a positive review from Gunnar Rehlin in Variety.
-She collaborated again with Lind Lagerlöf again on Bus to Italy (2005).
+She collaborated again with Lind Lagerlöf again on Road to Italy (2005).
 The film received a positive review from Gunnar Rehlin in Variety.
 Jens Peterson and Jeanette Gentele gave it mixed reviews in Aftonbladet and Svenska Dagbladet, respectively.

 Her husband disappeared on 6 October 2011 while scouting filming locations at the Tjurpannan Nature Reserve outside Tanumshede in Bohuslän.
 They had three children together.
 She later wrote a book about the experience of his disappearance, Dagbok från ditt försvinnande (2016).

-Alongside Mats Strandberg, she is writing the upcoming 2025 series Blood Cruise.
+Alongside Mats Strandberg, she wrote the 2025 series Blood Cruise.